Theonlyhamstertoh/MY-NOTES-AND-LEARNING/THREEJS.md

+# Tips
-# You Should always optimize
+## You Should always optimize
   Instead of creating 1000 new geometries and materials again and again, you can reuse the geometry.
 The time to create will go from 231ms to 15ms.
 When you have the same material, reuse them!

+## Start creating the tweaks!
+If you do it only at the end, you will feel too overwhelmed to add it.
+If you do, you can open a lot of opportunity to exploring!